 The first book devoted to this landmark of architecture, urban planning, and social engineering

-Reform-minded architects and planners in England and the United States knew too well the social and environmental ills of the cities around them at the turn of the century.
-Garden cities gained traction across the Atlantic before the Great War, and for much of the twentieth century, its principles, modified by American pragmatism to fit American conditions, were applied almost as a matter of faith by urban planners.
-The designers of Sunnyside—Clarence Stein, Henry Wright, Frederick Ackerman, and landscape architect Marjorie Cautley—crafted a residential community intended to foster a sense of community among residents.
+Reform-minded architects and planners in England and the United States knew too well the social and environmental ills of the cities around them at the turn of the twentieth century.
+Garden cities gained traction across the Atlantic before the Great War, and its principles were modified by American pragmatism to fit societal conditions and applied almost as a matter of faith by urban planners for much of the twentieth century.
+The designers of Sunnyside— Clarence Stein, Henry Wright, Frederick Ackerman, and landscape architect Marjorie Cautley—crafted a residential community intended to foster a sense of community among residents.

-Sunnyside Gardens pays homage to a time when far-sighted and socially conscious architects and planners sought to build communities, not merely buildings, a spirit has faded to near invisibility.
+Sunnyside Gardens pays homage to a time when far-sighted and socially conscious architects and planners sought to build communities, not merely buildings, a spirit that has faded to near-invisibility